Julian Yee

-Julian Yee Zhi-Jie (茹自杰 (Rú Zì Jié), born 26 May 1997) is a Malaysian figure skater.
+Julian Yee Zhi Jie (茹自杰 (Rú Zì Jié), born 26 May 1997) is a Malaysian figure skater.
+He is also the first Olympian Malaysian figure skater.
 He is the 2017 and 2019 Southeast Asian Games gold medalist, 2015 CS Denkova-Staviski Cup silver medalist, 2016 Asian Open Figure Skating Trophy and 2013 Skate Down Under bronze medalist, as well as five-time Malaysian senior national champion (2013–2017).
 He has competed in the final segment at ten ISU Championships, including four World Championships.
 He represented Malaysia at the 2018 Winter Olympics.

 Personal life

-Julian Yee Zhi-Jie was born on 26 May 1997 in Kuala Lumpur, Malaysia.
+Julian Yee Zhi Jie was born on 26 May 1997 in Kuala Lumpur, Malaysia.
 His mother, Irene Cheow, served as the deputy president of the Ice Skating Association of Malaysia from 2012 to 2014.
-He has two brothers, Ian and Ryan Yee Zhi-Jwen.
+He has two brothers, Ian and Ryan Yee Zhi Jwen.
 Ryan has also competed internationally in figure skating.

 Career

 Early years

 Julian Yee began learning to skate at age four at the Sunway Pyramid Ice Rink in Malaysia.
 He and his brothers were introduced to skating by their mother, Irene.
 Harry Janto Leo became his coach in 2004.

 During his early years, Yee competed only in ISI-sanctioned competitions, which were regarded as recreational skating.
 He won the elementary category at the inaugural Malaysian National Championships and defended his title the following year.
 He learned all his double jumps by the age of twelve.
 He was selected by Ice Skating Association of Malaysia to participate in the 2009 Korean Dream Program in PyeongChang.

 In 2010, Yee received additional coaching from Chen Lu and Denis Petrov.
-In 2011, he became the youngest skater to win the Junior Men's category, at age 13 years 10 months, thereby breaking the previous record held by his brother, Ryan Yee Zhi-Jwen.
+In 2011, he became the youngest skater to win the Junior Men's category, at age 13 years 10 months, thereby breaking the previous record held by his brother, Ryan Yee Zhi Jwen.